The 53rd's Flags

 money for the T- shirts.
 The orange T- shirt was used every year until 2009.
 In 2009 a pink T-shirt with the logo I survived the K1.5

-started a new trend which lead us to the 2013 Keep Calm and hike on.
+started a new trend which lead us to Lets wander where the Wifi is weak.
 The two pictures above right show the first five K1.5 T-shirts.

 Since 2009 the T- shirt colour and design is kept secret and is reveled at the top of the 600m climb when each hiker gets one.